Why is Unsafe Unfair important?

 - A provision which will remove the requirement for a warrant for the interception of all post sent from, and received in, the UK;

-- New data retention powers mirroring the blanket powers sought under the Data Retention and Investigatory Powers Act – as rejected by the European Court of Justice;
+- New data retention powers mirroring the blanket powers sought under the Data Retention and Investigatory Powers Act – as rejected by the Court of Justice of the EU;

 - Provisions which seek to breathe new life into the widely-discredited TPIMs regime, which has consistently failed to tackle serious criminality through a system of civil restrictions; and